 If you’re in need of a playing field, basketball or volleyball court, or play structure, Sedona’s two city parks are the place to go.
 Check out the Posse Grounds or Sunset Park.
 City parks have playgrounds and playing fields.

 There are at least half a dozen companies offering off-road jeep adventures in town, taking you on heart-pounding adventures to all those places you simply can’t access in a car: Diamondback Gulch, Broken Arrow, and Schnebly Road for starters.
 If adrenaline isn’t for you, there are plenty of quieter options to choose from.
-Some companies even run day tours to the Grand Canyon.
+You can even drive to the Grand Canyon for a day trip.

 Whether you sign up for a full-on retreat at a resort or a 90-minute class outdoors in the desert, Sedona has plenty of opportunities to perfect your sun salutations.